xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 ```
 source ~/nornir_venv/bin/activate
 ```
 In the “nornir_venv” virtual environment, install **nornir**.
+Here I installed nornir 3.0.0 version.
 ```
 pip install nornir
 ```
 Install Nornir plugin nornir-napalm.
-It provides napalm connections through which you connect to the device and tasks like napalm_cli, napalm_configure, napalm_get, napalm_ping, and napalm_validate.
+It provides napalm connections through which you connect to the device and execute tasks like napalm_cli, napalm_configure, napalm_get, napalm_ping, and napalm_validate.

+If you assign task=napalm_cli in nornir, then you can execute napalm cli method with the provided cli commmand.
+For example command=["show interfaces"].
+Similarly if you assign task=napalm_configure
 ```
 pip install nornir-napalm
 ```